brangerbriz/BBElements/README.md

 ### block quotes
-For large pull quotes (ie. outside of `<p>` or `<div>` elements) include them inside a `span.quote` element.
+For large pull quotes (ie. outside of `<p>` or `<div class="bbe">` elements) include them inside a `span.quote` element.
 They take an optional `data-credit` attribute which will appear in lighter font below the quote.
 These can include links written in markdown syntax.
 ```html
 <span class="quote" data-credit="Dr. Ipsum [publication](https://website.org)">
     This is something someone said